| distribution theory the neoclassical, or marginalist, theory

 be expected, and in others decreasing returns.
 This situation means that the neoclassical

 theory furnishes at best only a rough explanation of reality.
+One difficulty in assessing

 the realism of the neoclassical theory lies in the definition and measurement of labour,